 If you don’t want to leave your shady-spot-luck to chance, Dollywood’s Splash Country offers three guaranteed options—Luxury Loungers, Canopies and Retreats.

 New this season, guests can rent a Luxury Lounger.
 Because it’s new, these won’t be available to reserve in advance online.
 You’ll just need to visit the Hospitality booth to reserve one when you arrive.
-The Loungers are $45 ($40 with a Gold Pass discount) and come with an adjustable shade, two lounge chairs and a lock box.
+As of writing this blog in the summer of 2018, the Loungers are $45 ($40 with a Gold Pass discount) and come with an adjustable shade, two lounge chairs and a lock box.
 For inquiring minds, the shade does not cover the whole chair.

 If you would prefer the option to draw the shade closed, you can reserve a Canopy for $50 ($45 with a Gold Pass discount).
+Prices are current for the 2018 season.
 This option also comes with two lounge chairs and a lock box.
 You can book one online in advance of your visit.
 Nap time, anyone?